 - You can reach the runs page by clicking the name of your assay in the Assay List.

-- For specific instrument assays, the runs list may show additional columns and options.
+For specific instrument assays, the runs list may show additional columns and options.
 For example, some types of runs can be moved to another folder

 Assay Data and Original Files